Read the Short Story that Cost Me an Interview

 They continued further down the street.
 Down an alleyway they thought they saw the light of an ATM.
 Joe lead the way, feigning confidence.
 Tim tripped over some broken bottles as he kept looking over his shoulder.

 “Watch where you’re going, man,” said Joe.

 “Yeah,” squeaked Tim.

 As they got closer, they saw that the light was coming from an open window; someone inside watching TV.
 A dog barked close by; very close by.
 A voice inside yelled into the alley, “Terrance!
-You betta shut the hell up if ya like ya testicles where they is!”
+You betta quiet down out there!

 Joe and Tim accelerated from a fast walk to a full on sprint.
 They stopped two blocks down at a street light.